IMG 7099 japan airlines,jal,business class,A350

 JAL’s A350 entertainment system and pre-sleeping snack service

-Even though we were all sort of supposed to go to sleep, I wasn’t very tired, so I decided to spent some time with the entertainment system.
-I had a brief look at what sort of movies and TV shows are available.
+Even though we were all sort of supposed to go to sleep, I wasn’t very tired, so I decided to spend some time with the entertainment system.
 My impression was that it is not particularly extensive, though I did not count the actual numbers.
 As you can see from the below photos, there are some newer titles, though nothing ‘cutting edge’.
 I did like that they had a category for Japanese movies, which I was interested to see given that I was flying to, well, Japan.
 I think their selection of Japanese movies is quite extensive, though maybe not more so than that of ‘Western’ movies.

 Overall, I think you’ll be able to keep yourself entertained with the entertainment catalog, but don’t expect to be overwhelmed with choice.
 I eventually settled for a Japanese thriller, which probably wasn’t a good idea in hindsight as it left me a little frazzled…